cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

     "schema": {
       "fields": [
         {
-          "name": "feature",
           "type": "string",
         },
       ],
-      "primaryKey": "feature"
   }
-  }

 Vector files **shall** be provided in the GeoJSON format, and follow the GeoJSON specification.
 GeoJSON files may be compressed.

 The GeoJSON specification requires that the [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) CRS be used.
 WGS 84 is not an equal area projection, and should not be used to calculate the areas of spatial units.

-“No data” values should not be used in vector files.
-The spatial scale shall be chosen such that there is a valid characterization factor in each spatial unit.
-It is perfectly fine to split an impact category into separate native spatial scales for sets of elementary flows.

 ### Raster spatial scales